-Molecular mechanism for the hypothalamic regulation of whole body energy metabolism Physiological and pathophysiological roles of AMPK in whole body metabolism The animal body has an integrated-regulatory system for "homeostasis" that maintains a normal, constant internal state by responding to changes in both the external and internal environments.
+Molecular mechanism for the hypothalamic regulation of whole body energy metabolism Physiological and pathophysiological roles of AMPK in whole body metabolism

+The animal body has an integrated-regulatory system for "homeostasis" that maintains a normal, constant internal state by responding to changes in both the external and internal environments.
 Within the central nervous system, the hypothalamus is a crucial center that regulates the homeostatic activities by integrating autonomic nervous system, endocrine system and immune function.
-This division is intensively investigating the role of hypothalamus in body energy balance in mammals.
-These studies are now important for better understanding the molecular mechanisms behind pathophysiology of obesity and diabetes mellitus.
-The main subjects of our current research are as follows: - (1) Molecular mechanism of the hypothalamic regulation of food intake and glucose and lipid metabolism. - (2) Signaling pathway for metabolic action of leptin and adipokines. - (3) Physiological and pathophysiological roles of AMPK in whole body metabolism. - (4) Development of novel analytical method for glucose and lipid metabolism.
+This division is investigating the role of hypothalamus in body energy balance in mammals.
+The main subjects of our current research are as follows:

-WAT B3-odrenoceptor Pres forty acids (PFA) Adipocyte TNF-attt - Y. Minokoshi, et al., Nature 415, 339, 2002 Y. Minokoshi, et al., Nature 428, 569, 2004 - Y. Minokoshi, et al., Nature 428, 569, 2004.
-T. Shiuchi, et al., Cell Metab 10, 466, 2009. - C. Toda, et al., Diabetes 62, 2295, 2013. - L. Tang, et al., Endocrinology 156, 3680, 2015.
+- (1) Molecular mechanism of the hypothalamic regulation of food intake and glucose and lipid metabolism. - (2) Signaling pathway for metabolic action of leptin, adipokines and myokines. - (3) Physiological and pathophysiological roles of AMPK in whole body metabolism. - (4) Development of novel analytical method for glucose and lipid metabolism. - Y Minokoshi et al. Nature 415 339 2002 - Y. Minokoshi, et al., Nature 428, 569, 2004. - T. Shiuchi, et al., Cell Metab 10, 466, 2009. - C. Toda, et al., Diabetes 62, 2295, 2013. - L. Tang, et al., Endocrinology 156, 3680, 2015.

-Fig.1 Leptin controls body energy metabolism by reciprocally regulating AMP kinase in the hypothalamus and skeletal muscle.
-Leptin activates AMP kinase (AMPK) in skeletal muscle directly at the muscle level and indirectly through the hypothalamic-sympathetic nervous system.
+Fig. 1 Leptin controls body energy metabolism by reciprocally regulating AMP kinase in the hypothalamus and skeletal muscle.

+Leptin activates AMP kinase(AMPK) in skeletal muscle directly at the muscle level and indirectly through the hypothalamicsympathetic nervous system.
 Leptin also inhibits food intake by suppressing AMPK activity in the hypothalamus.
-Reciprocal regulation of AMPK activity in the hypothalamus and skeletal muscle is necessary for the leptin's effect on energy metabolism.
+Reciprocal regualtion of AMPK activity in the hypothalamus and skeletal muscle is necessary for the leptin's effect on energy metabolism.
 We are studying the molecular mechanism for the reciprocal regulation of AMPK activity in the hypothalamus and skeletal muscle.

-Fig.2 Sympathetic nerve activity maintains an antiinflammatory state in adipose tissue in mice by inhibiting TNF- α gene expression in macrophages.
-Adipose tissue macrophages (ATMs) play an important role in the inflammatory response in animals.
-We found that brain AgRP and sympathetic nervous system (SNS) are necessary to maintain the abundance of the mRNA for the proinflammatory cytokine TNF- α at a low level in ATMs of lean mice.
+Fig.2 Sympathetic nerve activity maintains an anti- in ammatory state in adipose tissue in mice byinhibiting TNF- α gene expression in macrophages.

+Adipose tissue macrophages(ATMs)play an important role in the in ammatory response in animals.
+We found that brain AgRP and sympathetic nervous system(SNS)are necessary to maintain the abundance of the mRNA for the proin ammatory cytokine TNF- α at a low level in ATMs of lean

-MINOKOSHI, Yasuhiko Professor Endocrinology and Metabolism OKAMOTO, Shiki Assistant Professor Neuroimmunology Stem Cell biology Division of Neural Signaling FURUE, Hidemasa Associate Professor Neurophysiology YAMAGATA, Yoko Assistant Professor Neurochemistry Neuroscience SATAKE, Shinichiro Assistant Professor Neurophysiology Electrophysiological analysis of mechanisms underlying the neural information processing in the central nervous system Comprehensive study of genetically-modified pathological model animals Using electrophysiological techniques (e.g. patch clamp recordings in vivo and brain/spinal cord slices in vitro) our laboratory focuses on the molecular and cellular mechanisms underlying the transduction and integration of neural information in local networks.
-We combine the use of genetically-modified animals with electrophysiological, biochemical and behavioral approaches to uncover the molecular basis of pathophysiological symptoms such as deficits in learning and memory.
-Recently, we have begun to use photo-release/ optogenetic tools and computational methods.
-The following are currently ongoing projects. - (1) In vivo patch-clamp recording analysis of spinal synaptic responses elicited by optogenetic activation of locus coeruleus neurons (Fig. 1A) - (2) Analyses of nociceptive transmission and autonomic control of the lower urinary tract^{1,2} - (3) Transmitter diffusion-dependent inter-synaptic crosstalk: Role of glia and transporters3 (Fig. 1B) - (4) Computational simulation of neuronal network function - (5) Molecular basis of memory: Behavioral analysis of learning and memory using genetically modified mice4 (Fig. 1C) - (6) Mechanisms underlying the diseases of the nervous system - 1.
+Division of Neural Signaling

+Electrophysiological analysis of mechanisms underlying the neural information processing in the central nervous system

+Comprehensive study of genetically-modified pathological model animals

+Using electrophysiological techniques (e.g. patch clamp recordings in vivo and brain/spinal cord slices in vitro), our laboratory focuses on the molecular and cellular mechanisms underlying the transduction and integration of neural information in local networks.
+We combine the use of genetically-modified animals with electrophysiological, biochemical and behavioral approaches to uncover the molecular basis of pathophysiological symptoms, such as deficits in learning and memory.
+Recently, we have begun to use photo-release/optogenetic tools and computational methods.
+The following are currently ongoing projects.

+- (1) In vivo patch-clamp recording analysis of spinal synaptic responses elicited by optogenetic activation of locus coeruleus neurons (Fig. 1A) - (2) Analyses of nociceptive synaptic transmission and autonomic control of the lower urinary tract^{1,2} - (3) Transmitter diffusion-dependent intersynaptic crosstalk: Role of glial cells and transporters3 (Fig. 1B) - (4) Computational simulation of neuronal network function - (5) Molecular basis of memory: Behavioral analysis of learning and memory using genetically modified mice4 (Fig. 1C) - (6) Mechanisms underlying the diseases of the nervous system - 1.
 D. Sugiyama et al., J. Physiol.
 590, 2225 (2012). - 2.
-Y. Funai et al., Pain 155, 617 (2014).
-3. S. Satake, K. Imoto, J. Neurosci.
-34, 1462 (2014). - 3.
-S. Salake, K. Inoto, J. Neurosci.
-34, 1462 (2014) 4.
+Y. Funai et al., Pain 155, 617 (2014). - 3. .S.
+Satake et al, Cerebellum 15, 201 (2016). - 4.
 Y. Yamagata et al., J. Neurosci.
 29, 7607 (2009).